-Coronavirus: Countries shut borders over new variant in southern Africa
+Coronavirus: Countries shut borders over new South Africa variant

 The variant is very different to the others that have emerged so far.
 Scientists have said it is the most heavily mutated version yet, which means vaccines, which were designed using the original strain from Wuhan, may not be as effective.

 The new variant is yet to be given a more memorable name, like Delta or Beta, and right now is known as B.1.1.529.
-The WHO is expected to name it on Friday.
+The WHO is expected to name it on Friday, and announce whether it is a variant of concern or just a variant of interest.

 Where have cases been detected so far?